cordx56/rustowl/docs/vscode-configuration.md

 1. Install the extension in VS Code.
 2. Open a Rust Cargo workspace.
 3. Save a Rust file and hover over a variable after a short idle time to see decorations.

-## Behavior

-- Runs analysis when you save Rust files inside a Cargo workspace.
-- Shows decorations when hovering the cursor over variables or function calls after a short idle time.

 ## Configuration